 - DVD recordable discs - If you have a DVD recordable disc and are unable to get it to read verify that the DVD drive is not a Gen 1 DVD drive and that it supports reading the DVD recordable media you are using.
-Additionally a standard CD-ROM, CD-R, CD-RW, etc drive is not able to read DVD discs.
+Additionally, a standard CD-ROM, CD-R, CD-RW, etc drive is not able to read DVD discs.

 Disc was created incorrectly

 Make sure you're creating the disc properly.
 For example, a common mistake users make when creating audio CD's that they can listen to in their computer, car, or home stereo is burning the MP3 files or other files directly to the CD as a Data disc and not an Audio disc.
-All this will do is burn the data files to the disc and not create an audio disc.
+All this does is burn the data files to the disc and not create an audio disc.
 This may allow you to listen to the audio files in the computer but will not allow you to listen to the music in the majority of other CD players unless they support MP3 format.